Steinbeck-Lab/cheminformatics-microservice/docs/cluster-deployment.md

 outline: deep
 ---

-# Kubernetes deployment via Helm.
+# Kubernetes deployment (K8S)

+## Helm Charts - v0.1.6

-Cheminformatics Python Microservices comes packaged with [Helm](https://helm.sh/docs/) chart which simplifies the deployment and management of applications on [Kubernetes](https://kubernetes.io/) by providing a convenient package manager interface.
-By following the steps outlined in this documentation, you can easily deploy this microservice using [Helm](https://helm.sh/docs/), enabling efficient and reproducible deployments in your [Kubernetes](https://kubernetes.io/) cluster.
+Cheminformatics Python Microservices comes packaged with a [Helm](https://helm.sh/docs/) chart, that makes it easy to deploy and manage (scale) containers on [Kubernetes](https://kubernetes.io/) via a convenient package manager interface.

+By following the steps outlined in this documentation, you can easily deploy this microservice using [Helm](https://helm.sh/docs/).

-Please refer to Helm’s [documentation](https://helm.sh/docs/) to get started.
+For more information about Helm Charts based deployment please refer to official [Helm documentation](https://helm.sh/docs/).

 **Prerequisites:**

 Before proceeding with the deployment, ensure that you have the following:

 Kubernetes cluster: Set up a functioning Kubernetes cluster with kubectl configured to interact with the cluster.

 Helm: [Install Helm](https://helm.sh/docs/docs/intro/install/) on your local machine or the machine from which you'll be deploying the application.

-### Deploy the chart:
+## Deployment using CPM Helm Chart
 *  **Add repo:** Once Helm has been set up correctly, add the repo as follows:
 ```bash
     helm repo add repo-helm-charts https://nfdi4chem.github.io/repo-helm-charts/